eltonc7921/github-tutorial/README.md

 2. Name the repository and initialize it with a README.md then click `Create repository`
 3. Clone the repository by clicking `Clone or download` then copy the HTTP URL or SSH key
 4. Go onto your terminal and use [`git clone <HTTP URL or SSH key>`](commands/git-clone.md)

 ---
+# Workflow
+1. Add any changes made in your repository by using [git add](commands/git-add.md)
+2. Save any changes added to the staging area by using [git commit](commands/git-commit.md)
+3. Send any committed changes onto the remote repository by using [git push](commands/git-push.md)
+> any remote changes can be obtained by using [git pull](commands/git-pull.md)

+---
 ### Git Commands